utkarshcmu/grafana.org/content/blog/2018-01-05-timeshift-ep28.md

 #### From the Blogosphere
-[**Why Observability Matters - Now and in the Future**](https://www.youtube.com/watch?v=yAvJfjt6sqU): Our own Carl Bergquist teamed up with Neil Gehani, Director of Product at Weaveworks to discuss best practices on how to get started with monitoring both your application and infrastructure.
+[**Why Observability Matters - Now and in the Future**](https://www.youtube.com/watch?v=yAvJfjt6sqU): Our own Carl Bergquist teamed up with Neil Gehani, Director of Product at Weaveworks to discuss best practices on how to get started with monitoring your application and infrastructure.
 This video focuses on modern containerized applications instrumented to use Prometheus to generate metrics and Grafana to visualize them.

-[**How to Install and Secure Grafana on Ubuntu 16.04**](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-grafana-on-ubuntu-16-04): In this tutorial, you will learn how to install Grafana and secure it with a SSL certificate and an Nginx reverse proxy, then you'll modify Grafana's default settings for even tighter security.
+[**How to Install and Secure Grafana on Ubuntu 16.04**](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-grafana-on-ubuntu-16-04): In this tutorial, you'll learn how to install and secure Grafana with a SSL certificate and a Nginx reverse proxy, then you'll modify Grafana's default settings for even tighter security.

 [**Monitoring Informix with Grafana**](https://informixdba.wordpress.com/2018/01/03/monitoring-informix-with-grafana/): Ben walks us through how to use Grafana to visualize data from IBM Informix and offers a practical demonstration using Docker containers.
 He also talks about his philosophy of sharing dashboards across teams, important metrics to collect, and how he would like to improve his monitoring stack.